ikem-cz/zscanner-android/README.md

 IKEM decided to release this application as an open-source project under MIT licence.

-This repository is operated with the help of [TeskaLabs](https://teskalabs.com/).
+This open-source project is operated with the help of [TeskaLabs](https://teskalabs.com/).